cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 This will plot the number of inserted waters with simulation time, and estimate when the number has equilibrated.
 For our results, the simulation consistently shows 5 waters in the GCMC box.
 If the data is noisier there are other options too, such as a moving average.
 For instance, to average over a window of 50 frames, type

-> python2.7 $PROTOMSHOME/tools/calc_series.py -f results -s solventson `--`moving 50
+> python2.7 $PROTOMSHOME/tools/calc_series.py -f results -s solventson --moving 50

 Using either calc\_clusters.py or calc\_density.py, we can have a look at the hydration structure predicted by GCMC.